What is the Weather Like in October in New Zealand?

 - High factor sunscreen

-- Day pack (take your sunscreen and extra layers with your)
+- Day pack (take your sunscreen and extra layers with you)

-For more things to pack, check out The Ultimate Packing List for an Extended Trip in New Zealand.
+For more things to pack, check out the Packing List for Autumn or Spring in New Zealand and The Ultimate Packing List for an Extended Trip in New Zealand.
+Most important of all, check out our complete New Zealand Packing List.